 Vice Provost for Academic Affairs

-John Masserini holds the rank of Professor in the School of Music and serves as the Vice Provost for Academic Affairs since 2018.
-Before he held this administrative position, he was Associate Dean of the Graduate College (2014-2018) and Associate Director of the School of Music (2011-2014).
+John Masserini holds the rank of Professor in the School of Music and serves as the Vice Provost for Academic Affairs.
+Previous administrative positions at NAU include Associate Dean of the Graduate College (2014-2018) and Associate Director of the School of Music (2011-2014).

-John serves in many leadership and service roles through professional academic organizations including AASCU’s Frontier Set; as Board Member (Treasurer) of the Western Association of Graduate Schools (WAGS); and as presenter, panelist, and moderator at several professional conferences.
+John serves and has held many leadership and service roles through professional academic organizations including AASCU’s Frontier Set; as Board Member (Treasurer) of the Western Association of Graduate Schools (WAGS); and as presenter, panelist, and moderator at several professional conferences.
 He has received specialized administrative and accreditation training and participated in several university leadership programs.

 In addition to his more “traditional” work in the field, Masserini has completed several grant-funded performance projects with longtime collaborator Melanie Kloetzel, Associate Professor of Dance at the University of Calgary, which combines music, dance/movement, and various forms of media.
 International and national invitations to showcase their work include performances at the Congress on Research in Dance (CORD) 2011 Annual Conference: “Moving Music / Sounding Dance” (Philadelphia, Pennsylvania); Collision 2006: A Symposium on Interarts and Interdisciplinary Practices (Vancouver, British Columbia); and a main-stage appearance at the 2006 On the Boards – Northwest New Works Festival (Seattle, Washington).

-John earned a Doctor of Musical Arts and Master of Music in Clarinet Performance from Michigan State University where he studied with renowned performer and pedagogue Elsa Ludewig-Verdehr.
+John earned a Doctor of Musical Arts and Master of Music in Clarinet Performance from Michigan State University where he studied with renowned performer and pedagogue Elsa Ludewig-Verdehr, and a Bachelor of Music from University of New Mexico where he studied with Keith Lemmons.